Lónghuá Temple & Pagoda

-Several other side buildings can be explored, including the Thousand Luóhàn Hall , sheltering a huge legion of glittering arhat.
-A large effigy of Sakyamuni seated on a lotus flower resides within the main hall – the Great Treasure Hall.
-Beyond the main hall is a vegetarian restaurant and a further imposing hall – the Sanshengbao Hall – with a golden trinity of Buddhist statues.
+Other halls include the Thousand Luóhàn Hall , sheltering a huge legion of glittering arhat.
+Also within the temple is a vegetarian restaurant and a further imposing structure – the Sānshèngbǎo Hall – with a golden trinity of Buddhist statues.

 The best time to visit is during the Lónghuá Temple Fair, in the third month of the lunar calendar (usually during April or May).